-- a.
-The site is adjacent to the Central Conservation Area and the west along with the Grade II\ Listed St Matthews Church.
-Therefore, a proportionate Heritage Impact Assessment is required in accordance with Policy DM13; - b.
-This site is within the Anglo-Saxon and medieval core and the Area of Archaeological Importance (IPS 413).
-An archaeological assessment will therefore be required along with any necessary mitigation measures in accordance with Policy DM14; - A contamination assessment is required and appropriate mitigation to address any contamination identified in accordance with Policy DM18;
+- a) the site is adjacent to the Central Conservation Area and the Burlington Road Conservation Area lies a little further away to the west along with the grade II listed St Matthews Church.
+Therefore, a proportionate Heritage Impact Assessment is required in accordance with Policy DM13; - b) this site is within the Anglo-Saxon and medieval core and the Area of Archaeological Importance (IPS 413).
+An Archaeological Assessment will therefore be required along with any necessary mitigation measures in accordance with Policy DM14;